dart-lang/language/accepted/future-releases/spread-collections/implementation-plan.md

 DDC may need to support canonicalizing constant collections with spread operators.

-### IntelliJ/Grok
+### IntelliJ

-Update to use the latest analyzer with support for the feature.
-Likely no other changes explicitly needed.
+Update the IntelliJ parser to handle the new syntax (this has some lead time, so needs to be done early).

+### Analyzer / analysis server

 There a are a handful of usability features that would be nice:

 *   Add a "quick fix" to turn common idioms into uses of the spread operator
     like: